TEDxAuckland/tedx-auckland-site/src/_drafts/paul-wood-his-journey.md

   - our-news
 ---

-Paul Wood took the TEDxAuckland stage in 2012 with his talk titled, 'What's Your Prison?'.
-It has gained a lot of attention over the years and &nbsp;stands as one of our most viewed talks.
-7 years on, we caught up with Paul to reminisce about the experience, his journey, and what he stands for. (read\_more)
+Paul Wood took the TEDxAuckland stage in 2012 with his talk, 'What's Your Prison?'.
+It has gained a tremendous amount of attention since then, standing as one of our most viewed talks.
+7 years on, we decided to catch up with Paul to reminisce about the experience, his journey, and what he stands for. (read\_more)

 > How would you best describe your TEDx experience back in 2012?
 Why was it important to you?